My Trips to the South - Florida, Alabama, & Georgia and Tennessee, North Carolina, & Virginia

 Far Above the Earth Near the Southeastern United States

 Right after work on August the 21st, I started the long drive from Maryland to Tennessee.
 I love these drives, even if I find it nearly impossible to stay awake at times!
 I remember being very hungry at one point in time, so I stopped by a petrol station located on the side of a highway.
 They had sandwiches, so I bought one.
 Now, one should note that these sandwiches were made with a cheese that looked strange to me, and cheap-looking bread.
 It tasted horrible and wonderful at the same time.
 That is to state; I was so hungry, that any sustenance felt good to receive, yet the questionable taste of the gas station cheese sandwich was evident even in my tired and hungry haze.
+I very much felt as though I was officially in the southern United States when I spotted a sign with the title of a highway which was named after the confederate general Robert Edward Lee.

 I loved driving through Virginia.
 Virginia has loads of beautiful mountains.
 These mountains are, at times, just about everywhere in sight!
 Even workers at a McDonald's down there can go outside and stand it awe at the amazing sights around them!
 I will be mentioning this same McDonald's soon, so please remember this seemingly irrelevant point.